«

 1) Can children with language impairments learn two languages? by Lauren Lowry, a Certified Speech-Language Pathologist.
 This great Article from the Hanen Center: We actually used the Hanen program with my daughter and it helped us find ways to support her and increase her language skills.
 The results where truly amazing and we did it in both languages.

 2) Parenting Tips for Special Needs Children Learning Two Languages.
-This article from Early Intervention Support provides practical ideas for parents of children with Special Needs who are learning two language.
+This article from Early Intervention Support provides practical ideas for parents of children with Special Needs who are learning two languages.

 3) Cognition and behavior: Bilingualism doesn’t hinder language This article from The Simmons Foundation Autism Research Initiative describes two different studies that conclude that “bilingualism is not harmful to children with autism, and that clinicians should not advise bilingual parents to teach their children with autism only one language.”